hanami/validations/README.md

 end
 ```

 The validations, both built-in and custom, for all the attributes will be evaluated in the same order as they were declared.
-This is usefull if you want to perform a validation only if a previous validation did not failed.
+This is useful if you want to perform a validation only if a previous validation did not fail.

 #### Conditional validations